Shinozaki-Mishima/travel-advisor/README.md

 ## Intro

 Built and Deploy an advanced Travel Companion Application using Google Maps.
 With Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering.
+[Materia-UI](https://mui.com/) was also used

 ## API Used